mitio/mitio.github.io/source/_posts/2014-09-12-europe-code-week-baruco-2014-talk.md

 Europe Code Week is an initiative launched for the first time last year by the Young Advisors of Neelie Kroes with some help from the [European Commission](http://ec.europa.eu/dgs/connect/en/content/dg-connect).
 This year's edition will be the second one.
 It will take place from the 11th to the 17th of October.

-It's purpose is to spread the idea of coding, how great and powerful it is and about connecting people who are willing to teach, with whose who are eager to learn.
+It's purpose is to get more people interested in coding by showing them that it's fun and powerful and by connecting thowse who are willing to teach with whose who are eager to learn.

 So here is how it's going to work.